 It's no secret eCommerce is huge business these days, and this industry continues to grow.
 Of course, eCommerce is highly dependant on user expectations, trends and new technologies.
 If your eCommerce website is poorly designed and doesn't correspond with the customer's idea of how it's supposed to look and work, then your business is doomed.

 Naturally, the biggest trend in eCommerce design is seamless user experience, and every other trend and fad really stems from that one.

 Ever since Google changed the algorithm to eliminate non-mobile friendly websites from the mobile search results, responsiveness has become the biggest trend.
 This is especially true for eCommerce, the studies show that mobile eCommerce in US had about 30% of the market in 2015 and much more worldwide.
 The numbers continue to grow rapidly.
 In this context responsive approach has become the most efficient solution.

-Google's Material Design was probably the biggest trend in web design in 2015 and most probably will continue to stay that during 2016. eCommerce was a bit slower in embracing Material in 2015, now though I'm pretty sure we will see much more of Material styled online stores.
+Google's Material Design was probably the biggest trend in web design in 2015, 2016 and is sure to stay on that prominant place in 2017. eCommerce was a bit slower in embracing Material in 2015, now though I'm pretty sure we will see much more of Material styled online stores.
 Bold typography and vibrant colors, the distinctive features of Material, are perfect for online commerce after all.